WenderHost/shufflejs-post-filter/readme.txt

  *    @type  int      $limit               Set the number of initial results as well as the size of each page of results.
 Defaults to `30`, set to
  *                                         `-1` for "Endless Scroll".
  *    @type  int      $mobile_break_point  Minimum width in pixels for mobile adjustments.
 For example, we are removing the Newsletter Sign Up form
  *                                         in the Knowledge Center feed when viewing on mobile.
-(Default: 500)
+Default 500.
  *    @type  string   $order               Either ASC or DESC.
  *    @type  string   $orderby             The column we're sorting by.
  *    @type  string   $post__in            Comma separated list of Post IDs.